 The accent is on creativity, simple techniques, and the joy of playing music.

 There are also video lessons, as an addition to the chapters of the book.
 From The Entertainer to Jingle Bells to Amazing Grace and Für Elise, you’ll learn a vast array of popular tunes.

 It starts by explaining the keyboard and the keys, with special tips on how to memorize the names of the black and white keys.

 Then it moves on to simple rhythms, only to switch to the bass and treble clef.
 Later, your kid will learn the intervals of different notes (2nds, 3rds, 4ths, etc), as well as the sharp and flat sign.

-The songs in this books cover kids’ tunes, so as to keep them motivated to continue their practice.
+The songs in these books cover kids’ tunes, so as to keep them motivated to continue their practice.

 More great piano learning resources

 There are a wealth of great video tutorials online, particularly some great free Youtube channels, such as the one by Andrew Furmanczyk.
 Check out the first lesson below.

 The website pianolessons.com is also a great place to get started.